 I was driving to work with a lawyer friend last week and we got onto the topic of putting video on their website.
 We both agreed it was a great idea but when I asked her if she could do it she looked at me blankly.

-“Why would I do it?” was written all over her eyes.
+“Why would I do it?” was written all over her face.
 I looked at her and said “because if you can write a blog, you should be able to post video too.
 At the end of the day, it’s just data.”

 Here’s the reality: it simply isn’t as easy to manage video as it is to manage a word document.

-For those of us who aren’t overly technical, we’ve always left it to the millennial intern or someone in IT to help out cause it’s a pain to manage.
-Different formats, file sizes, embed codes – simply too difficult to figure out.
+For those of us who aren’t overly technical, we’ve always left it to the millennial intern or someone in IT to help out because it’s a pain to manage.
+Different formats, file sizes, embed codes — simply too difficult to figure out.

 That’s all changed now.

-If your business is working with video but not very efficiently OR if you are not working with video yet – then it’s time to sort it out once and for all.
-Here is a simple guide to help you understand what is happening with video and how you can get the best out your video management platform.
+If your business is working with video but not very efficiently or if you are not working with video yet, then it’s time to sort it out once and for all.
+Here’s a simple guide to help you understand what is happening with video and how you can get the best out of your video management platform.

-First, imagine the world of business that works with video is split into 2 main groups:
+First, imagine the world of business that works with video is split into two main groups:

 - Where video IS the business, and